What are Pulse Surveys

 You can probably list a few things that make you happy and satisfied at work.

+In other words, many areas of the work environment contribute to employee happiness.
 So if the goal of surveying employees is to measure satisfaction accurately, you must examine all areas of employee engagement.

 As such, Pulse Survey questions are designed to measure sentiment regarding a variety of workplace topics.